top of page

 • The purpose of the Commission is to consider the potential benefits, opportunities, and risks of a wide range of climate action approaches to minimize further increases in global temperatures and to reduce and manage the heightened risk of overshoot.

-• Its goal is to produce an integrated strategy for reducing the probability of breaching the Paris Agreement’s goals, and limiting and managing the risks brought about by an overshoot should it take place.
+• Our goal is to widely share our CARE Agenda, an integrated strategy for reducing the risks related to breaching the Paris Agreement’s goals, and limiting and managing these risks should an overshoot take place.

 Commissioners include former heads of government, national ministers, directors of inter-governmental organizations, environmental group leaders, and academic experts.